bekk/bekk-christmas/post/thecloud/take-argo-cd-for-a-spin-with-k3s-and-k3d.md

   computer anyway?
-In this post we will have a look at how the stripped-down Kubernetes variant K3s can be used to take the new hot container continuous delivery tool Argo CD for a spin on your own laptop or personal server - without much of the complexety Kubernetes requires.
+In this post we will have a look at how the stripped-down Kubernetes variant K3s can be used to take the new hot container continuous delivery tool Argo CD for a spin on your own laptop or personal server - without much of the complexity Kubernetes requires.
 links:
   - url: https://blog.alexellis.io/test-drive-k3s-on-raspberry-pi/
     title: Will it cluster? k3s on your Raspberry Pi